skore/laravel-query-builder/README.md

 This package is a fork of spatie/laravel-query-builder as it adds additional features that were removed and unmaintained.

-We'll keep them updated ASAP if possible (or raise an issue instead).
+We'll keep them updated ASAP if possible (or raise an issue instead, **but first check the differences**).

 **Differences between Spatie's and ours:**